25 Holiday Cooking Tips Straight from Grandma

 Up your stuffing game

 “A one-pound loaf of bread will make up about eight cups of loosely packed crumbs for stuffing,” says Edna Hoffman of Hebron, Indiana.
+Read on for more holiday cooking tips that’ll make this season the most festive—and delicious—yet.

 Serve amazing appetizers